Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 2. Social responsibility: Social responsibility includes compliance with labor and human rights standards, fair working conditions, equal opportunities and respect for the rights of the communities in which companies operate.
 By promoting ethics and fairness in the supply chain, companies can achieve positive social impacts and strengthen stakeholder trust.

 3. Economic sustainability: Economic sustainability aims to ensure long-term value creation and competitiveness.
 This can be achieved by reducing risks, increasing efficiency and cutting costs.
-By making better use of resources, improving processes and workflows and promoting innovation, companies become economically stable in the long term.
+By making better use of resources, improving processes and procedures and promoting innovation, companies become economically stable in the long term.

 Sustainability will play an increasingly important role, especially for companies that manufacture and supply products.
 Large corporations and multinational companies in particular must ensure that their operations are both environmentally and socially responsible.
 This means that they must pay attention to where and how their products are manufactured and how many emissions they produce in the process.
 One way to achieve this goal is to make supply routes and transport more efficient in order to minimize environmental impact - in line with sustainable supply chain management.